deckhouse/virtualization/docs/USER_GUIDE.md

 ### Placing VMs on nodes

-Four mechanisms control where exactly a virtual machine starts:
+Four mechanisms control where exactly a virtual machine (VM) starts:

 - [`.spec.nodeSelector`](cr.html#virtualmachine-v1alpha2-spec-nodeselector): The simplest way, it selects nodes with the required labels.
 - [`.spec.affinity.nodeAffinity`](cr.html#virtualmachine-v1alpha2-spec-affinity-nodeaffinity): Sets the preferred nodes for placement.